essentialprogramming/rabbitmq-example/README.md

 RabbitMQ is an AMQP server.
 The server is freely available at https://www.rabbitmq.com/download.html.

-There are two options for using rabbit locally: install or use a docker container.
+There are two options for using Rabbit locally: install or use a docker container.
 For convenience use [Docker Compose](https://docs.docker.com/compose/) to quickly launch a
 RabbitMQ server.

 ```